nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/LIST_USECONTEXT.md

 }
 ```

-Now go back to the browser and you should see a list of animals appear.

 ### Breaking it Down

 In the above component, you will notice a two new hooks: `useContext` and `useEffect`.